XH-21/Getting-CleaningDataProject/README.md

+This project uses the Human Activity Recognition Using Smartphones Data Set from UIC to demonstrate our ability to collect, work with, and clean a data set.

 Run the run_analysis.R script creates a tidy data set with the average on the mean and standard deviation for the 33 features for each of the 6 activities and each of the 30 subjects.

 Here are the steps for the procoess: